 - Consequences of infection include intestinal bleeding, anemia, and in children, intestinal obstruction.

-- Prevention includes observing standard food and beverage precautions, frequent, thorough handwashing, wearing appropriate footwear, and sitting on a towel, blanket, or piece of clothing (if a chair or hammock is not available) to avoid direct contact with sand and soil, especially where fecal contamination is likely.
+- Prevention includes observing food and beverage precautions and hand hygiene (frequent, thorough handwashing), wearing appropriate footwear, and sitting on a towel, blanket, or piece of clothing (if a chair or hammock is not available) to avoid direct contact with sand and soil, especially where fecal contamination is likely.

 - No vaccine or preventive drugs are available.